How to Monitor Fleet Fuel Consumption?

 4. Sensors can’t be used to track the date and location of refills and drainages.
 It means that you’ll be able to spot possible drainages by looking at the consumption metrics, but you won’t see when and where they happened.

-5. Installing these sensors requires interference with the vehicle’s fuel system, thus in case it still has a warranty, after installation it won’t apply to the fuel system anymore.
+5. Installing these sensors requires interference with the vehicle’s fuel system.
+Thus, if the vehicle still has a warranty, it won’t apply to the fuel system after installation.

-This is a high-capacity sensor that measures the fuel level and its changes in the tank (refills and drainages).
+A high-capacity sensor measures the fuel level and its changes in the tank (refills and drainages).
 The fuel level sensor connects to the GPS tracking device via digital output.

 If the sensor is correctly installed, its error will only be from 1-2%.
-However, you should be aware that external factors, such as switching to a different fuel, may increase the error percentage.
+However, external factors, such as switching to a different fuel may increase the error percentage.

 Fuel level sensors are known for being more precise than other fuel consumption tracking devices.
 They’re also less affected by impulse interference.
-In our fuel consumption monitoring system, measurements are shown as:
+In our fuel consumption monitoring system, you can view:

-• Data about the fuel level at the beginning and the end of the trip or a specific period of time;
+- Data on the fuel level at the beginning and the end of the trip or a specific period of time;

 Based on this information, the system calculates the average fuel consumption per 100 km.

-Field experts say that measuring the fuel consumption by using modern sensors provide businesses and fleet managers more information, as well as accurate and easy-to-use data about the fleet fuel consumption.
+Field experts say that measuring fuel consumption with modern sensors gives businesses and fleet managers more information and accurate, easy-to-use data about fleet fuel consumption.

 In fact, using the fuel level sensors is currently the most effective way how to track fuel consumption.